aplteam/Tatin/docs/FirstStepsWithTatin.md

 `MarkAPL` is the package we asked for.
 It depends on two packages, `APLTreeUtils2` and `FilesAndDirs`.
 For those references are injected. `FilesAndDirs` depends on `OS` but because that is not required by `MarkAPL` no reference to it is injected into MarkAPL's `code`, instead you would find such a reference in `#._tatin.aplteam_FilesAndDirs_5_0_1.code`.

+Note that like `InstallPackage` you may specify more than just one package.
+If you do then separate them with commas.

 ### Misc